A short guide to get set up and going with live streaming

 It must sound good

 First up is Audio, this is by far the most important thing for a DJ but also important overall.
-To get good audio, you need 2 things, a sound card and a microphone.
+To get good audio, you need 2 things, a sound card to connect your DJ equipment to your computer and a microphone so you can talk.
 While the mic line inputs on PC’s and laptops are useable, laptop mics are generally terrible and the input jack can give poor sound quality.
 This is why an external soundcard is by far the best option.

 There are many soundcard options out there and this will depend on your budget and how many inputs you want.
-For me, I have the Scarlet 2i2 which has 2 inputs and works great for me.
-You can run up to 2 mics or run your DJ gear directly into it (and run a mic via your DJ gear) and the sound will go straight to your PC while also giving you the option to output to your PC speakers or to some monitors (using the monitor outputs on the soundcard) This option is perfect for home setups, but it is not so good for live streaming from a club or event.
+To live stream a dj set you need at least 2 inputs to connect most dj set ups to your computer (just the same way you would connect you dj set up to amps and/or speakers/sound systems) For me, I have the Scarlet 2i2 which has 2 inputs and works great.
+You can run your DJ gear directly into it using the 2 inputs as right and left channel (and run a mic via your DJ gear) and the sound will go straight to your PC while also giving you the option to output to your PC speakers or to some monitors (using the monitor outputs on the soundcard) This option is perfect for home setups, but it is not so good for live streaming from a club or event.
 To stream from a club or an event, the simplest way is to run an RCA to Headphone cable from the mixer to your laptop mic in.
-While the audio on this isn’t overly great, it is the simplest and least invasive option which is very important for these type of venues.
+While the audio on this isn’t overly great, it is the simplest and least invasive option which is very important for most types of venues.
 If you are lucky enough to be able to move things around at a gig or venue then you could look at bringing your external soundcard and using it with a laptop or PC at the venue but cases like this are not going to be very common or practical.

 The next thing to look at when livestreaming is of course your microphone.
 Again, this is a pretty subjective piece of equipment.
 The easiest way is to pick your price point, search reviews and recommendations online and go from there.
 Remember, while more expensive mics tend to be good, cheap doesn’t always mean bad and can be more than good enough for your needs, most people won’t be able to tell the difference unless it is glaringly bad.
 You’re not trying to make a studio album, you just want your voice to sound clean and clear.
 Personally I have the Shure SM58 and the Rode NT1-A, both sound great and are reasonably priced.